-When a battery replacement is required, two separate tests shall be performed.
-The up-ramp test is from $t{start}$ to point D (see Figure A.1) and the down-ramp test is from point C to $t{stop}$ .
-Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at $+55^{\circ}\text{C}$ and is then turned on and allowed a 15 minute warm-up period (except ELT(DT)s, for which measurements shall start immediately after beacon activation).
+When a battery replacement is required, due to low battery capacity, or because the test cannot be performed without beacon reactivation due to beacon design limitations (e.g., 406 MHz transmissions automatically terminate after 24 hours of operation), two separate tests shall be performed.
+The up-ramp test is from t{start} to point D (see Figure A.1) and the down-ramp test is from point C to t{stop} .
+Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at +55°C and is then turned on and allowed a 15 minute warm-up period (except ELT(DT)s, for which measurements shall start immediately after beacon activation).